Using higher-order contracts to model session types: Introduction

-} Intuitively, input is dual to output and the dual to a branch type is a {\em choice} type , which allows the process executing the role described by the type to choose one among the labels $\gt{l_i}$.
-These two principles leads to a general definition of the \emph{dual} of a session type $T$, denoted $\stdual{T}$ in \cite{DBLP:conf/parle/TakeuchiHK94,DBLP:conf/esop/HondaVK98}.
+under the assumption that $T'$ is the dual of $T$.
+Intuitively, input is dual to output and the dual to a branch type is a {\em choice} type , which allows the process executing the role described by the type to choose one among the labels $\gt{l}_i$.
+These two principles lead to a general definition of the \emph{dual} of a session type $T$, denoted $\stdual{T}$ in \cite{DBLP:conf/parle/TakeuchiHK94,DBLP:conf/esop/HondaVK98}.
 In order to allow flexibility to the processes fulfilling the roles described by these types a subtyping relation between session types, $T \subt S$, is essential; see \cite{DBLP:journals/acta/GayH05} for a description of the crucial role played by subtyping.
 Intuitively $T \subt S$ means that any process or component fulfilling the role dictated by the session type $S$ may be used where one is required to fulfil the role dictated by $T$.
 Thus subtyping gives an intuitive \emph{comparative semantics} to session types.
-However, to the best of our knowledge, subtyping for session types has only ever been given a purely syntactic definition; in \rdef{subtyping} of \rsec{session.types} we slightly generalise the standard definition of \cite{DBLP:journals/acta/GayH05}, so as to account also for base types such as $\gt{\int}$ and $\bool$. \leaveout{ \MHc{the standard one, taken from \cite{DBLP:journals/acta/GayH05}, is given in Definition~\ref{def:subtyping} in Section~\ref{sec:session.types}. } }
+However, to the best of our knowledge, subtyping for session types has only ever been given a purely syntactic definition; in \rdef{subtyping} of \rsec{session.types} we slightly generalise the standard definition of \cite{DBLP:journals/acta/GayH05}, so as to account also for base types such as $\gt{\int}$ and $\bool$.